carpentries-incubator/high-dimensional-stats-r/_episodes/08-k-means.md

 visually are 'real'?

-# K-means clustering
+# What is K-means clustering?

 **K-means clustering** is a clustering method which groups data points into a user-defined number of distinct non-overlapping clusters.
-In K-means clustering we're not concerned with fitting distributions to the data.
-Instead we are only interested in minimising the *within-cluster variation*.
-This is the amount which data points within a cluster differ from each other.
-In K-means clustering, distance between data points within a cluster is used as a measure of within-cluster variation.
+In K-means clustering we are interested in minimising the *within-cluster variation*.
+This is the amount that data points within a cluster differ from each other.
+In K-means clustering, the distance between data points within a cluster is used as a measure of within-cluster variation.
 Using a specified clustering algorithm like K-means clustering increases our confidence that our data can be partitioned into groups.